 Like other phishing attacks, CEO fraud uses social engineering techniques to gain victims’ sensitive information, account access, or money.

 This method of attack is effective because it impersonates a person of power.
 Let’s say that an unassuming employee got an email from their CEO that asks them to urgently rewire payment information for a vendor.
 The employee might want to please the CEO and rush into the trap.

 A recent example of BEC is the email scam the Government of Puerto Rico experienced in early 2020.
 The scammer tricked the government into changing the bank account for remittance payments, and they lost $2.6 million to the scam.

-Whaling refers to spear-phishing attacks where attackers target senior executives or people in an influential position.
+Whaling refers to spear-phishing attacks where attackers target senior executives or people in influential positions.
 This may include C-level senior executives, politicians, or celebrities.

-Like the name suggests, hackers in clone phishing attacks use clones to launch their attacks.
+As the name suggests, hackers in clone phishing attacks use clones to launch their attacks.
 Hackers imitate the messages they’ve seen from legitimate sources and impersonate a certain organization to trick victims.
-(This is why it is of utmost importance to protect your organization’s domain with DMARC services.)
+(This is why it is of utmost importance to protect your organization’s domain with DMARC services).

 1. Don’t open suspicious emails, links, or attachments

 This might seem like a no-brainer, but when you’re scrolling your inbox, it’s easy to forget that you need to be careful.
 If you discover a suspicious email, don’t interact with any links or attachments within that email.